amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

        hundreds or thousands of lines code is the desired one by directly inspecting the lens program?)

-We responded to this in detail above the fold.
+We respond to this in detail above the fold.

                                 -------------